A Modified Center-of-Mass Conservation Law in Finite-Domain Simulations of the Zakharov--Kuznetsov Equation

 The ZK equation possesses exact line-soliton solutions that can be regarded as higher-dimensional analogues of KdV solitons.
 Such solutions do not decay in the $y$-direction and therefore take nonzero values at the $y$-boundaries on a finite computational domain.
 To remain consistent with the analytical assumptions underlying conservation-law derivations, our numerical investigation focuses on fully localized pulse-type solutions that are isolated from both spatial boundaries~\cite{Iwasaki1990}.
 This setting allows us to directly compare numerical measurements with the corresponding analytical conservation laws.

-Since explicit solutions are available only in special cases, numerical simulation plays a central role in the study of the ZK equation.
+Since the explicit solutions are available only in special cases, numerical simulation plays a central role in the study of the ZK equation.
 Fourier (pseudo-)spectral discretizations~\cite{Gottlieb1977, Trefethen2000}, often combined with exponential time-differencing Runge--Kutta schemes~\cite{Cox2002, Kassam2005}, have become standard tools due to their excellent accuracy and stability for dispersive equations~\cite{Chan1985, Gavete2008, Chen2011, Zavalani2014, Klein2014, Klein2021}.
 These methods are known to reproduce the standard scalar conserved quantities with high accuracy~\cite{Bridges2001, Chen2011}.
 However, the numerical behavior of the center-of-mass quantity, particularly its sensitivity to finite-domain truncation and boundary effects, has not been systematically investigated.

-In this paper, we perform high-precision numerical simulations of the two-dimensional ZK equation on a finite domain.
-The standard scalar invariants, mass, momentum, and energy, are preserved to high accuracy.
+In this paper, we introduce a modified center-of-mass conserved quantity that remains well conserved in finite-domain simulations.
+We perform high-precision numerical simulations of the two-dimensional ZK equation on a finite domain.
+The standard scalar conserved quantities---mass, momentum, and energy---are preserved to high accuracy.
 The $y$-component of the center-of-mass quantity is likewise well conserved.
 In contrast, the $x$-component exhibits a clear and systematic temporal drift, despite being an exact conserved quantity of the equation.
 We show that this deviation originates from boundary-flux contributions that arise in the finite-domain formulation.
-Motivated by this observation, we introduce a modified center-of-mass conserved quantity that explicitly subtracts the analytically derived boundary contribution and demonstrate its conservation in numerical experiments.
+The modified quantity is therefore defined by explicitly subtracting the analytically derived boundary contribution, and we demonstrate its conservation in numerical experiments.

 The paper is organized as follows.
 Section~\ref{sec:zk_equation} reviews the Zakharov--Kuznetsov equation and its conserved quantities.
 Section~\ref{sec:modified} derives the finite-domain correction to the center-of-mass conservation law.
 Section~\ref{sec:centroid} demonstrates the resulting uniform centroid motion for isolated pulse-type solutions.
 Concluding remarks are given in Sec.~\ref{sec:summary}.